bergie/bergie.github.com/_posts/2012-10-02-tablet-productivity.md

 Some consider tablets just _bad laptops with a detachable keyboard_, a point which Microsoft [seems to agree](http://www.microsoft.com/surface/en/us/default.aspx) with to some extent.
 However, there are several aspects that make tablets very different from the computers we've had before:

 * All-screen user interfaces with multi-touch
 * Long battery life.
-You're no longer tethered to a desk or forced to spend your days hunting for outlets on airports
+You're no longer tethered to a desk or forced to spend your days hunting for outlets at airports
 * Mobility, especially the fact that you can use them easily when standing
 * Accelerometers, compasses, GPSs, cameras, and other sensors
 * Simplicity in not needing to care about viruses and back-ups